stsemant/gsv-6ToWAMP/README.md

 	mkdir ~/install
 #### PyPy
 pypy comes pre-installed on a Raspberry Pi with the raspian-image 2015-05-05.
 It comes with version 2.2.1 and we would use the version 2.6.1.
-For the update, we have to download the latest pypy-version, extract files and update paths
+For the update, we have to download the latest pypy-version, extract files and update paths.
 	cd ~/downloads
 	wget https://bitbucket.org/pypy/pypy/downloads/pypy-2.6.1-linux-armhf-raspbian.tar.bz2
 	cd ~/install